banyan/gh_contrib/README.md

 ## Limitations

 * You can't enable two factor authentication for this user if you want to get the data as logged in :cry:.

+## Caveat

+* Since it's not an official API, it might be broken anytime :dizzy_face:.